MartinLampel/CarND-Traffic-Sign-Classifier/README.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The model is based off LeNet.
+The model is based on LeNet.
 My final model consisted of the following layers:

 | Layer         		|     Description	        					|